masogit/am-browser-doc/docs/start/installation.md

 ![Deploy diagram](img/AMB_1.0_Standalone.png)

-## Installation of AM REST Service for the first time
+## Install AM REST Service for the first time

 > **If your OS is `Windows Server 2008 R2`, please run the `.bat` or `.cmd` files in command line to make sure they can be executed properly.**